MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

 If your project does not register a component that is required by another part of your bot, you can add it later, but you may get an initialization-time or run-time error.

+> [!NOTE]
+> If your bot consumes custom components, you will need to register those components, too.
+The author of each custom component should clearly state which method to use to register their components.

 **startup.cs**

 For example, the adaptive multi-turn prompts sample registers these components.